Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 What’s the main reason behind this?
 Lifestyle.

-Research shows time and time again that lifestyle factors play a major role in health – and that includes fertility, too.
+Research shows time and time again that lifestyle factors play a significant role in health, including fertility.

-There are a whole lot of things that have to align in order for this journey to end in pregnancy, so it’s worth spending some time understanding.
+There are a whole lot of things that have to align for this journey to end in pregnancy, so it’s worth spending some time understanding it.

 Male and Female Fertility

-It’s no secret that sperm must fertilize an egg in order for pregnancy to occur, but what exactly do the sperm and egg need to go through in order for that to happen?
+It’s no secret that sperm must fertilize an egg for pregnancy to occur.
+But what exactly do the sperm and egg need to go through in this process?

 First, when a man ejaculates, over 300 million mature sperm are released.
 But then many immediately die due to the pH of the woman’s vagina.